mini-kep/guidelines/README.md

 10. include just a few integration, end-to-end tests
 11. fail early and near to where problem is
 12. assembled by testcases (one testclass class for every single class in code under test)
 13. are isolated one from another

 Your tests are at risk, if:
-- [ ] they have more than 5-7 lines of code for a simale task
+- [ ] they have more than 5-7 lines of code for a small task
 - [ ] a stranger cannot write a similar test just by knowing a test name

 Learning